oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 * Open a terminal and set the executable permission on the `env.sh` with `chmod 755 ./start.sh`.

-* Start the microservice a with:
+* Start the microservice with:

 ```
 ./start.sh
 ```

-* This microservice expose a web service that will accept HTTP GET requests at:
+* This microservice exposes a web service that will accept HTTP GET requests at:

   * `http://localhost:8080/v1/chat/completions`: to use RAG via OpenAI REST API;
   * `http://localhost:8080/v1/service/llm` : to chat straight with the LLM used;
-  * `http://localhost:8080/v1/service/search/`: to search for document similar to the message provided.
+  * `http://localhost:8080/v1/service/search/`: to search for documents similar to the message provided.

 * To test it, run a curl command like this in a new terminal: